Bhuvanashri2364-KB/Customer-Churn-Analysis-Retention-Strategy-RFM-Based-/README.md

 This is an end-to-end customer churn analysis project using **Python, SQL, and Power BI**.

 The project focuses on understanding customer behavior using **RFM (Recency, Frequency, Monetary)** analysis and segmenting customers based on their engagement and value.

+RFM analysis was used because it provides a simple yet effective way to quantify customer engagement and identify churn risk based on purchasing behavior.

 ---